terodox/terodox.tech/content/posts/2020-10-11--migrating-away-from-momentjs-part1/index.md

 The start of any journey to replace a deprecated library has to begin with finding a replacement.
 In the case of moment, this is no trivial task.
 Moment offers a lot of functionality, and when combined with moment-timezone, the challenge is even greater.

 Let's talk about my particular use case.
-The approach my team has chosen to deliver our web application is following the [Immutable Web Apps](https://immutablewebapps.org/) philosophy.The TL;DR here is assets are delivered using a fully qualified version of dependencies and built assets.
+My team chooses to deploy our web apps following the [Immutable Web Apps](https://immutablewebapps.org/) philosophy.
+The TL;DR here is that we deliver fully qualified versions of dependencies and built assets.
 This helps ensure the only changes between staging and production are basic configuration values.
+Read more about it [here](https://immutablewebapps.org/).

-The other major consideration is that I work for an international company with clients in 13 different languages and even more different timezones.
+The other major consideration is that I work for an international company with clients in 13 different languages, and countless timezones.
 Localization, timezone, and offset support are all critical.

 With that in mind let's check out the contenders.